darigaaz86/websocket-apigateway-golang-client/README.md

 A CloudFormation template that creates:

 - A **DynamoDB** table for tracking WebSocket connections
-- Three **Lambda functions**:
+- Four **Lambda functions**:
-  - `$connect`: Adds a new connection ID to DynamoDB
+  - `$connect`: Adds a new connection ID to DynamoDB and optionally sends it to the client
   - `$disconnect`: Removes the connection ID when the client disconnects
-  - `sendMessage`: Scans all active connections and sends a message to each one
+  - `sendMessage`: Scans all active connections and sends a broadcast message
+  - `sendDirect`: Sends a direct message to a specific connection ID
 - **IAM roles** and policies for the Lambda functions

 ### 2. `main.go`
 A **Golang WebSocket client** that:
 - Connects to the WebSocket API Gateway
+- Sends an initial `getConnectionId` request
 - Maintains the connection with regular pings
 - Listens for incoming messages and prints them in the format: